From: To:

 R: In FoxPro/DBase format data of memo fields is stores in separate file.
 It is expected that the corresponding memo file is in the same folder as .dbf file and has the same name with one of the following extensions: .dbt, .fpt, .smt.
 Make sure there is the appropriate memo file in the same folder where .dbf file is located.
 Copy it from another folder if necessary.

-P: I cannot uninstall DBF-to-MSSQL.
+P: I cannot uninstall DBF to SQL Server converter.